Sunny von Bülow: Personal life

 The Auerspergs were divorced in 1965.
 At that time, Sunny's net worth was over $75 million.
-Prince Alfred died in 1992 after lingering in an irreversible coma for nine years following a 1983 car accident in Austria.
+Alfred Auersperg died in 1992 after lingering in an irreversible coma for nine years following a 1983 car accident in Austria.

 On June 6, 1966, Sunny married Claus von Bülow, a former aide to oilman J. P. Getty, at the Brick Presbyterian Church in New York City.
-He was grandson of Frits Toxwerdt von Bülow, Justice Minister of Denmark in the government of Klaus Berntsen (1910–1913) and also came from a noble background.
+His maternal grandfather, whose surname he took, was Frits Toxwerdt von Bülow, Justice Minister of Denmark in the government of Klaus Berntsen (1910–1913) and also came from a noble background.